 Medical devices also rely on an interface that visualizes data to some extent, by telling if the numbers you are seeing are normal, high, or low.
 We also have interactive charts when we want to compare trends or the number of searches for certain keyword phrases.

-We see interactive visualizations in weather forecasting, pollution charts, population density charts, but also in the stock market.
+We see interactive visualizations in weather forecasting, pollution charts, population density charts, but also in the stock market with portfolio trackers.

 Basically, things that are related to our health and finances are of great importance, therefore having a better insight into those things is always useful.
 This is all thanks to data visualization tools, and because we respond positively when certain statistics are easier to understand.
 Considering the fact that data visualizations are so popular, it is not surprising that many gadgets add some kind of visualization to their display.